samjinyang/Kasei_Coin_Conctract_Crowdsale/README.md

 You will use the **private keys** from Ganache's test accounts to import accounts into **Metamask**, as you can see here:

 ![metamask](https://user-images.githubusercontent.com/80929342/131048517-e7a634e0-3fee-43bc-882d-976ee8c53466.JPG)

+Back in **Remix**, go to the **Deploy & run transactions** icon on the left hand menu, and set the environment to **Injected Web3**.
+This should automatically open up Metamask and you can choose which account in Metamask you want to use for deploying the contract.

 ## Evaluation Evidence